 Gold prices are set by what’s known as “The London Gold Fix.”
-Five members of The London Gold Market Fixing Ltd. meet twice each business day to determine gold trading prices.
+Five The London Gold Market Fixing Ltd. members meet twice daily to determine gold trading prices.
 You’re likely familiar with their other term known as “benchmarks.”
 I imagine an old boys club sitting around drinking bourbon and smoking cigars.
 Each of the five bankers represents one of London’s five biggest bullion banks.
 These five banks are HSBC, JP Morgan, Scotiabank, UBS, and ICBC Standard.
 The prices established by these bankers help determine gold prices internationally.

 How To Trade Gold

-Gold is a fantastic commodity asset to trade and one of the best to start trading with.
+Gold is a fantastic commodity asset and one of the best to start trading.
 Additionally, whether you want to invest in gold for the long haul or actively trade it, you’ve got many choices.
 Each option has its pros and cons, depending on what you’re looking for.

 Below are the different types of gold you can trade in:

-For investors looking to step into the gold market, there are several ways to invest in this precious metal.
+There are several ways to invest in this precious metal for investors looking to enter the gold market.
 One common strategy is through gold futures.
 Gold futures are standardized, exchange-traded contracts in which the contract buyer agrees to take delivery from the seller a specific quantity of gold at a predetermined price on a future delivery date.
-Like other futures contracts, they allow investors to profit from future changes in the price of gold.
+Like other futures contracts, they allow investors to profit from future gold price changes.